magneticio/vamp.io/content/documentation/tutorials/split-a-monolith.md

         instances: 1
 ```

-Deploy this blueprint using either the UI or a REST call and, when deployed, check out the new topology in the Vamp UI through the Gateways page or the Deployments page
+Deploy this blueprint using either the UI or a REST call  - let's name it after the blueprint this time **sava:1.2**.
+Once it's deployed, you can check out the new topology in the Vamp UI through the Gateways page or the Deployments page

 ![](/images/screens/v094/services_2backends.png)